purehunter1/Water-Level-Meter-on-Arduino-Nano/README.md

 by yourself, I take no responsibility for any problems arising from it.
 I did not test all conditions.</FONT></P>
 <P> This project with its program and documentation is published under
-the rights of GNU Public License </P>
+the rights of GNU General Public License </P>
 </BODY>
 </HTML>